DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 * OpenLab: Fixed bug that may cause fatal errors during 1.2.0 plugin upgrade routine.

 = 1.2.0 =
-* Classic: Improved compatibility with WordPress 5.5
+* Agency: Improved compatibility with WordPress 5.5
-* Classic: Improved confirmation before installing or activating dollie_setup-theme.
+* Agency: Improved confirmation before installing or activating dollie_setup-theme.
-* Classic: Localization improvements.
+* Agency: Localization improvements.
-* Classic: Password strength meters for settings and registration pages.
+* Agency: Password strength meters for settings and registration pages.
 * OpenLab: New Badges tool for groups.
 * OpenLab: New import and export tools for Portfolios.
 * OpenLab: New search results landing page for groups, with improved sidebar filters.